mochetts/dev-challenges/ai-doctor.md

 If you send a key metric which is not supported you should receive message with allowed key metrics.

 Key Metrics should be saved in valid format.
-If not valid send a proper message.
+If not valid, send a proper message.
 You should be able to ask for a status of particular key metric but also for a diagnosis.

 ### Example conversation